MrTWrecks0208/Springboard/README.md

 ## 🔍 Overview

 Powered by the Full-Text RSS API, Springboard is the most comprehensive and effective shortcut to bypass paywalls and access restricted content online!
-In addition to its primary functionality of extracting articles, Springboard is also highly customizable and includes features for translating and summarizing* articles.
+Springboard is highly customizable and includes features for translating and summarizing* articles.
 Much like ad blockers, bypass (or "article extraction") tools are now a necessity as online news & media outlets continue to lock more and more content behind paywalls.
 <br />
 *Feature currently in testing to be included in v4.0 which is set to release in early August 2024.